Qew7/mordheim_homebrew/reclussians_warband.md

 ===============================================

 ### **Special Rules**
-- **Oathbound Discovery:** In post-battle sequence, in exploration phase, you do not gain any exploration dice for any Stormcast heroes; instead, you roll one exploration dice per friendly memorian not taken out of action.
+- **Oathbound Discovery:** In post-battle sequence, in exploration phase, you do not gain any exploration dice for any Ruination Chamber heroes; instead, you roll one exploration dice per friendly memorian not taken out of action.
 - **Memorians as Henchmen:** Memorians are hired using a **Memorian Hiring Table** (detailed below) instead of normal procedure of hiring henchmen in Mordheim rules (at start or in post-battle sequence).
 Each roll incurs a hiring cost, regardless of whether you successfully find a Memorian.
 If memorian is taken Out Of Action, invoke **Memorian Death Effects** rule after game.
-- **Eternal Serving:** Stormcasts can't be fired from a warband.
+- **Eternal Serving:** Ruination Chamber heroes can't be fired from a warband.
 Memorians cant'be promoted to be a hero through Lad's got a talent or any other mean.
 - **The Trial of Reforging:** When a Ruination Chamber Hero suffers is taken out of action during a game (or loses their Memorian) instead of rolling on Serious Injury Table, roll **2d6** on the The **Trial of Reforging** table below.
 Each result represents a fragment of the reforging process—a violent, imperfect reconstruction of their soul that can grant blessings, curses, or both.
 - **Burn the Heretic!:** Witch Hunters harbor a deep-seated hatred for the Ruination Chamber, whom they consider heretics.
 As a result, any Witch hunter models with 'Burn the Witch' also hate members of the Ruination Chamber warband.